 However, that doesn’t mean you should use a safe deposit box to store everything you value.
 When your belongings are locked up in a box at the bank, you can only access them when the bank is open — which is a big problem for papers you might need to access in an emergency.
 And there are some physical valuables that, for one reason or another, are best stored elsewhere.

 So if you have a safe deposit box, here’s a rundown of what’s best to store and not to store in it.
 And if you don’t, here are some of the items that might make you consider getting one.

 How Safe Deposit Boxes Work

-For those who have never seen one in person, a safe deposit box is a long, narrow metal box that’s stored in a locked room at the bank.
+For those who have never seen one in person, a safe deposit box is a long, narrow metal box that’s stored in a locked room at a bank or credit union.
 A typical box has two keyholes, so the only way to unlock it is to insert both keys at once.
 You keep one key, and the bank has the other.
 If another person, such as a spouse, shares the box with you, each of you gets one copy of the renter’s key.

 Having two keys adds an extra layer of security.
 If someone steals the key to your safe deposit box, they won’t be able to get into the box without the help of a bank employee.
 But the bank won’t open a box, or the locked room where it’s kept, for just anyone.
 Most banks require some proof of identity before they’ll open a box, such as a signature that they can compare with your signature on file.